tgmg/guild-game/README.md

 After each mission you and your heroes will receive experience, items and gold.

 Buy more heroes with gold.

+Every hero starts with level 1 and with 10 randon status points distributed

 GUild jobs, put heroes in jobs like make food or fix guild house problems for prevent critical problems.